-You can now configure the masking engine to mask the complete file (for example, JSON or Parquet) and pass the content of that file as a single input to an algorithm.
+You can now configure the masking engine to mask the complete file and pass the content of that file as a single input to an algorithm.

-Pre-requisite
+6.11.1 Pre-requisite

 - You must create a fixed-width file connector.
-For more information on creating connectors, see Managing connectors. - You must create a fixed-width file format that has only one field defined in it.
-For more information on creating file formats, see Managing file formats.
+For more information on creating connectors, see Managing connectors (see page 290). - You must create a fixed-width file format that has only one field defined in it.
+For more information on creating file formats, see Managing file formats (see page 324).

-Masking a whole file
+6.11.2 Masking a whole file